 A. Eating cabbage daily may not necessarily be harmful.
 But it is advisable to include a variety of veggies in your diet to benefit from different vitamins, minerals and antioxidants present in other coloured plants and vegetables.

 Q. Which is the healthiest type of cabbage?

-A. All cabbages (irrespective of the color) have high amounts of phytonutrients but red and purple cabbage have a little higher content of antioxidants-anthocyanin.
+A. All cabbages (irrespective of the colour) have high amounts of phytonutrients.
+Still, red and purple cabbage has a little higher content of antioxidants-anthocyanin.